Mesopotamian Monuments Virtual Field Trip

 Grades 6-8, 50 minutes

 Mesopotamian Monuments is a live Skype video field trip for middle school students to investigate monuments from Sumer, Babylonia and Assyria exhibited at Harvard University.
 Guided by a museum educator in the gallery, students observe and analyze sculptures from their desks to understand the characteristics of these ancient river civilizations.
 The program introduces the Sumerian ruler Gudea, Hammurabi of Babylon and the Assyrian Kings Esharhaddon, Ashurnasirpal II and Shalmaneser III.
 Discussion includes stops at the monument of Hammurabis' code and a demonstration of cuneiform on clay.
 Free “Field Notebooks” available for download so that students may record details during the program and use for later reference.
 Free teacher resource with related links available for download.
-See the FAQ for simple tech requirements.
+See the Virtual Field Trip Guide for simple technology requirements.

 Educators are invited to visit the museum to develop an assignment for their students’ visits.